 Housing costs in Kent are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Washington.

-Unlike some cities, Kent isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Kent are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Kent is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Kent is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Kent who work in office and administrative support (14.48%), sales jobs (10.34%), and management occupations (8.01%).

 Also of interest is that Kent has more people living here who work in computers and math than 95% of the places in the US.